dudash/openshift-workshops/www-default/LABS-MASTERLIST.md

 Covers basic developer focused tasks to manage an app in your Open Shift development environment.
 9 min.

 ## workshop-lab-rollbacks.md
-Covers how to setup webhooks and perform rollbacks
+Covers how to setup webhooks and perform rollbacks.
+10 min.

 ## workshop-lab-replicationrecovery.md
 Covers replication of pods and the recovery features Open Shift provides